P2RY12 Receptor Platelet Disorder

 Please feel free to let me know if you are unsure of any of the information below and I will do my best to explain it further.
-There is absolutely NO excuse for any breeder not to test for this life threatening disorder!
-No reputable Swissy breeder is willing to "roll the dice" and make a breeding decision without this test.
-If you talk to a breeder that does not test, don't walk, run in the other direction!
+There is absolutely NO excuse for any breeder not to FULLY test all of their dogs.
+No reputable Swissy breeder is willing to "roll the dice" and make a breeding decision without ALL possible results.
+If you talk to a "breeder" that does NOT do ALL possible testing on EVERY dog, ALWAYS, don't walk, RUN in the other direction!

 What do the results mean??:

 Clear = Completely Unaffected.
 Dog is completely clear and does not carry the mutation.

 Carrier = Completely Unaffected/Clear.
 Dog is completely clear and unaffected by the disorder however does carry the mutation.